NicholasMoser/Naruto-GNT-Modding/gnt4/docs/file_formats/trk.md

 * The data subchunk located at exactly 0x24 (cannot have other metadata like LIST INFO)

 You can apply these settings to an audio file using [ffmpeg](https://ffmpeg.org/).
 This is built into [GNTool](https://github.com/NicholasMoser/GNTool) which will make all of these changes for you to any audio file specified.

-## Music List

-A list of what each audio file represents and can be found here: [Background Music](/gnt4/docs/audio/bgm.md)